By Cat, 2019 and ongoing

 - Alpha-GPC is a precursor of choline and crosses blood-brain barrier; it may be a better way to get choline, but it is expensive.
 See Bluenesse Lemon Balm and Alpha-GPC (above) for more.

-- Citicolin (also known as CDP-Choline) is the product he sells as “cognizin” in above summery.
+- Citicoline (also known as CDP-Choline) is the product Lee Euler sells as “cognizin” in above summery.
 Amazon has several brands including a powdered version I could add to my smoothie; iHerb sells Jarrow’s Citicoline (JRW-18014).
 Recommended dose: 250 mg 1 – 2x)

-This is the active ingredient in Turmeric; see Foods section: Turmeric, above.
+This is the active ingredient in Turmeric; see Nutrition: Foods, under ” Turmeric.”

 Folate is also known as vitamin B9.
 Another form found in many supplements is folic acid, but it does not have the same activity/benefits as folate.
 In order to be active in the body, folate must be “methylated,” which means it needs to be bound to a methyl group (1 carbon, 3 hydrogens).
 Our bodies are supposed to provide the methylation, a process that is regulated by the MTHFR gene; but for many people, that gene is turned off.
 Therefore, the best supplemental form of folate is methyl-folate.

 See Dr Axe’s article: Signs of Folate Deficiency & How to Reverse It (35d) for more about this important vitamin.

 2/2/18; from Lee Euler’s email: In the brain, ginkgo can –

 - Improve blood flow to the brain (10);